Estimated reading time: 6 minutes

 Ever tried growing your own fruit tree from seed?
 It’s fun, free, and a great activity for kids.
 We highly recommend that you give it a go!

-Growing rootstocks is the first step of creating your own fruit tree for free as we explain in this blog about fruit tree grafting.
+Growing rootstocks is the first step of creating your own fruit trees for free.

 Pear seed ready to be planted to grow rootstock trees